Entropy as a Topological Operad Derivation: Derivations of the Operad of Simplices

 With these basic definitions in hand, the present goal is to define a mapping $d$ out of the topological operad $\Delta$ that satisfies an appropriate version of the Leibniz rule,

-for all $p\in\Delta_n$ and $q\in\Delta_m$.
-This desired equation suggests the codomain of $d$ should be a (bi)module over $\Delta$ that is moreover an abelian monoid.
+for all $p\in\Delta_n$ and $q\in\Delta_m$ {and for all $1\leq i \leq n$}.
+This desired equation suggests the codomain of $d$ should be a (bi)module over $\Delta$ that is, moreover, an abelian monoid.
 This motivates the following two definitions, the first of which is a slight generalization of that given by Markl in \cite{Mar}.